Magnetic eigenmodes in chains of coupled phi0-Josephson junctions with ferromagnetic weak links

 The other way to break the time reversal symmetry is to exploit ferromagnetic interlayers.
 It is more challenging, but interesting because opens rich possibilities to study the effects of the magnetoelectric coupling between the magnetic moment of the weak link and the condensate phase.
 To realize this coupling one can use for the interlayers 2D or quasi 2D ferromagnets, where the Rashba spin-orbit coupling can be strong due to the structural inversion symmetry breaking.
 The other way is to exploit ferromagnetic insulator/3D topological insulator hybrids as interlayers \cite{Chang2013,Kou2013,Kou2013_2,Chang2015,Jiang2014,Wei2013,Jiang2015,Jiang2016}.
 The possibility to obtain in such systems a direct coupling between the magnetization of the weak link and the superconducting phase opens great perspectives for applications of such structures for controlling magnetization \cite{Konschelle2009,Shukrinov2017,Nashaat2019,Rabinovich2019,Guarcello2020,Bobkova2020,Bobkova_review}.

 Further it was demonstrated \cite{Bobkov2022,BobkovG2023} that if the $\varphi_0$ - S/F/S JJs are coupled into a Josephson chain, see Fig.~\ref{fig:sketch}, there is a long-range interaction between them.
-In particular, it was shown that such chain manifests properties of $n$-level system, where the energies of the levels are only determined by projections of the total magnetic moment $\sum \bm M_i$, where $\bm M_i$ is a magnetic moment of $i$-th JJ, onto the easy magnetic axis.
+Estimates made in Ref.~\onlinecite{Bobkov2022} suggest that the interaction strength is not reduced considerably even at the macroscopic scales of the order of millimeters.
+At larger distances $l$ between the magnets the coupling constant exhibits the long-range power law $1/l$ behavior.
+Further it was shown that such a chain manifests properties of $n$-level system, where the energies of the levels are only determined by projections of the total magnetic moment $\sum \bm M_i$, where $\bm M_i$ is a magnetic moment of $i$-th JJ, onto the easy magnetic axis.
 It resembles an atom in a Zeeman field, but the role of the field is played by the magnetoelectric coupling.
 It is interesting that, unlike the Zeeman effects in the atom, the relative order of energies of different states is controlled by phase difference between the external superconducting leads.

 In this work we study eigen magnetic excitations in a system of magnets, which are weak link of coupled $\varphi_0$ - S/F/S JJs and interact via the superconducting condensate.
 It is shown that due to the long-range interaction between the magnets the energies of the eigenmodes can depend on the equilibrium magnetic configuration of all the magnets.
 The eigenfrequencies are controlled via the external superconducting phase.
 The eigenvectors of these modes, that is the distribution of oscillations of different magnets for a given mode, are also investigated.